monacoinproject/monacoin/CONTRIBUTING.md

   - Where bugs are fixed, where possible, there should be unit tests demonstrating the bug and also proving the fix.
 This helps prevent regression.

-Patches that change Litecoin consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered BIP.
+Patches that change Monacoin consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered BIP.
 While each case will be different, one should be prepared to expend more time and effort than for